 Nadine West is a monthly (or bi-weekly, depending on which subscription plan you choose) clothing subscription company that caters to women of all clothing sizes (S-3XL).
 After reading many Nadine West Reviews, I decided to try it and let you know my thoughts, so here, check out how the delivery works, what they offer, and whether I think its worth to subscribe.

-When you sign up for Nadine West, you have the option to fill out a style profile that allows you to enter in your size information, your color preference for shirts, pants, and jewelry, as well as what type of patterns you would like to receive, what types of tops and bottoms you would like to receive, and what type of jewelry you would like to receive (and if you would like to receive any at all).
+When you sign up for Nadine West, you have the option to fill out a style profile that allows you to enter in your size information, your color preference for shirts, pants, and jewelry, as well as what type of patterns and season clothes you would like to receive, what types of tops, dress cut and bottoms you would like to receive, and what type of jewelry you would like to receive (and if you would like to receive any at all).

-This clothing subscription company claims that after you fill out your profile, a stylist will go through and send you items that best fit your style preferences.
+This clothing subscription company claims that after you fill out your profile, a stylist will go through and send you items that best fit your style preferences in a shipment.